metaplex-foundation/js/README.md

 This will take care of creating the mint account, the associated token account, the metadata PDA and the master edition PDA for you.

-Addionally, since no other optional parameters were provided, it will do its best to provide sensible default values for the rest of the parameters.
+Additionally, since no other optional parameters were provided, it will do its best to provide sensible default values for the rest of the parameters.
 Namely:
 - It will fetch the JSON metadata from the provided URI and try to use some of its fields to fill the gaps in the on-chain data.
 E.g. the metadata name will be used for the on-chain name as a fallback.
-- Since no owner, mint authority nor update authority were provided, the “identity” of the SDK will be used by default for these parameters.
+- Since no owner, mint authority or update authority were provided, the “identity” of the SDK will be used by default for these parameters.
 Meaning the SDK's identity will be the owner of that new NFT.
 - It will also default to setting the identity as the first and only creator with a 100% share.
 - It will try to fetch the secondary sales royalties from the downloaded JSON metadata or will default to 5%.
 - It will default to making the NFT immutable — meaning you won't be able to update it later on.

-If some of these default parameters are not suitable for your use-case, you may provide them explicitly when creating the NFT.
+If some of these default parameters are not suitable for your use case, you may provide them explicitly when creating the NFT.
 [Here is the exhaustive list of parameters](/src/modules/nfts/actions/createNft.ts#L11) accepted by the `createNft` method.

 ### updateNft